Susan Black

 As an artist, watercolor is my primary medium, though I like to use other media as well.
 I have long enjoyed graphite, charcoal, colored pencil and pastel, on their own and because they can enhance watercolor.

 I depict what interests me — usually the landscape and the abstract.
 Sometimes I can’t tell the difference!
 I seek simplification and I enjoy experimentation.
 I want to distill my chosen subject, emotion or thought to what I feel is its basic sense — preferably in a way that would not occur to anyone else.
+Always, there is the supportive framework that spiritual inspiration provides.

 In recent years, I expanded my expression from painting and drawing on paper, to working in three dimensions — assemblage using natural and found materials, art/word journals and memory boxes.
 And I renewed a very dormant fascination with macramé.